PA hosts one of only three hearings in the U.S. on Trump proposal to rollback clean car standards

-If fully implemented, this regressive move would eliminate the existing clean car standards, which are cutting future carbon emissions more effectively than any other federal policy.
-If maintained, the standards would double fuel economy and cut global warming pollution in half for cars sold in 2025.
-The transportation sector is now the country’s largest source of climate-altering carbon pollution.
+If the rollback is fully implemented, this regressive move would eliminate the existing federal clean car standards, which are cutting future carbon emissions more effectively than any other federal policy.
+On the other hand, if the program is maintained, the standards would double fuel economy and cut global warming pollution produced in half for cars sold in 2025.
+This is crucial given that the transportation sector is now the country’s largest source of climate-altering carbon pollution.

 “The EPA should be acting to protect public health and the environment.
 We need to step up and move forward to clean up our cars, not halt our progress.”